mlcollyer/RRPP/cran-comments.md

 ## Resubmission

-This is a minor release, 2.1.0, which adds the functions, `betaTest` and `kcomp`.
+This is a patch release, 2.1.1, which adds the function, `print.summary.betaTest` and updates `summary.betaTest` to not automatically print to the screen, plus fixes a small bug.
 The package, `geomorph`, is developed by the same authors as `RRPP`.
 The reverse dependency has been addressed during development of this release and any necessary changes would be concomitantly submitted.